pmq20/node-packer/node/doc/api/cli.md

 Note that neither the well known nor extra certificates are used when the `ca` options property is explicitly specified for a TLS or HTTPS client or server.

+### `SSL_CERT_DIR=dir`

+If `--use-openssl-ca` is enabled, this overrides and sets OpenSSL's directory containing trusted certificates.

+Note: Be aware that unless the child environment is explicitly set, this evironment variable will be inherited by any child processes, and if they use OpenSSL, it may cause them to trust the same CAs as node.

+### `SSL_CERT_FILE=file`

+If `--use-openssl-ca` is enabled, this overrides and sets OpenSSL's file containing trusted certificates.

+Note: Be aware that unless the child environment is explicitly set, this evironment variable will be inherited by any child processes, and if they use OpenSSL, it may cause them to trust the same CAs as node.

 [emit_warning]: process.html#process_process_emitwarning_warning_name_ctor
 [Buffer]: buffer.html#buffer_buffer